yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 ### `uid()`

+Only available on Unix-like systems.
 Returns the user id of the current user, which is an integer.

 ### `gid()`

+Only available on Unix-like systems.
 Returns the group id of the current user, which is an integer.

 ### `user_name()`

-Returns the name of the current user, which is a string.
+Only available on Unix-like systems.
+Returns the name of the current user, which is a string if successful; otherwise, `nil`.

 ### `group_name()`

-Returns the name of the current group, which is a string.
+Only available on Unix-like systems.
+Returns the name of the current group, which is a string if successful; otherwise, `nil`.

+### `host_name()`

+Only available on Unix-like systems.
+Returns the hostname of the current machine, which is a string if successful; otherwise, `nil`.

 ## fs